curityio/curity-operational-training/utils/console-client/README.md

 - It is tailored to the teaching material.
 - It does not require an ngrok tunnel, which may not be possible in some environments.
 - It maintains the course's preferred local URLs.
-- Desktop OAuth Tools does not currently support logins with passkeys.
+- It supports logins with passkeys, which Desktop OAuth Tools does not currently support.